zagor/wallconnector/INSTALL.md

 1. Turn the rotary switch labelled SA3 to "F", for "Follower mode".
 1. Close and reconnect power to the TWC

-You _can_ install required the computer inside the TWC, but you don't have to.
-I run it in a box outside and route the RS485 cable through the enclosure.

 ## Home Assistant setup

 To avoid the need for a custom Home Assistant integration, wallconnector uses MQTT Discovery.